-- · reducing capital expenditures for new store openings, - · taking advantage of longer payment terms and financing available for inventory purchases, - · utilizing other sources for providing financing to our customers, - \cdot negotiating to expand the capacity available under existing credit facilities, and - · accessing equity or debt markets.
+- reducing capital expenditures for new store openings, - taking advantage of longer payment terms and financing available for inventory purchases, - utilizing other sources for providing financing to our customers, - $\cdot$ $\;$ negotiating to expand the capacity available under existing credit facilities, and - · accessing equity or debt markets.

-During the three months ended April 30, 2009, net cash provided by operating activities decreased to \$2.2 million, from \$39.5 million provided by operating activities during the three months ended April 30, 2008.
-Operating cash flows for the current period were impacted primarily by the increased retention of customer accounts receivable on our consolidated balance sheet.
+During the six months ended July 31, 2009, net cash provided by operating activities decreased from \$46.2 million provided by operating activities during the six months ended July 31, 2009.
+Operating cash flows for the current period were impacted primarily by the \$92.2 million increase in customer accounts receivable retained on our consolidated balance sheet.
 The prior period benefitted from an increase in accounts payable balances, due to the timing of inventory purchases and taking advantage of payment terms available from our vendors, and improved funding rates on the sold receivables portfolio, as the QSPE paid off the 2002 Series B bonds.
 Prior to August 2008, virtually all customer accounts receivable were sold to and funded by our QSPE, resulting in the net cash flow activity from these transactions being reported in cash flows from operating activities.
-However, the cash flows are different for customer accounts receivable retained by us and financed through our revolving credit facility, with the increase in the accounts receivable balance being reflected as a use of operating cash flows, and borrowings under our revolving credit facility to finance the customer receivable being reflected as financing cash flows.
-As a result, we expect, as we continue to grow the balance of customer accounts receivable retained by us, the growth will result in a reduction of operating cash flows and an increase in financing cash flows.
+However, the cash flows activity from these transactions being reported in cash flows from operating activities.
+However, the cash flows, and borrowings under our revolving credit facility to finance through our revolving credit facility, with the increase in the accounts receivable balance being reflected as a use of operating cash flows, and borrowings under our revolving credit facility to finance the customer receivables being reflected as financing cash flows.
+As a result of the pay off of the \$100 million 364-day commitment by the QSPE during August 2009, we expect to slow the growth of receivables on the balance sheet as more cash flow from the QSPE will be available to purchase new receivables.

 As noted above, we offer promotional credit programs to certain customers that provide for "same as cash" or deferred interest interest-free periods of varying terms, generally three, six, 12, 18, 24 and 36 months, and require monthly payments beginning in the month after the sale.
 The various "same as cash" promotional accounts and deferred interest program accounts are eligible for securitization up to the limits provided for in our securitization agreements.
 This limit is currently 30.0% of eligible securitized receivables.
 If we exceed this 30.0% limit, we would be required to use some of our other capital resources to carry the unfunded balances of the receivables for the promotional period.
-The percentage of eligible securitized receivables represented by promotional receivables was 22.6% and 15.0%, as of April 30, 2008 and 2009, respectively.
-There is no limitation on the amount of "same as cash" or deferred interest program accounts that can be carried as collateral under the revolving credit facility.
-The percentage of all managed receivables represented by promotional receivables was 15.1% as of April 30, 2009.
-The weighted average promotional period was 15.4 months and 10.8 months for all promotional receivables outstanding as of April 30, 2008 and 2009, respectively.
-The weighted average remaining term on those same promotional receivables was 10.7 months and 7.4 months as of April 30, 2008 and 2009, respectively.
+The percentage of eligible securitized receivables represented by promotional receivables was 12.9% as of July 31, 2009.
+There is no limitation on the amount of "same as cash" or deferred interest program accounts and the carried as collateral under the revolving credit facility.
+The percentage of all managed receivables represented by promotional receivables was 18.5% and 14.9% as of July 31, 2008 and 2009, respectively.
+The weighted average promotional period was 15.8 months and 10.1 months for all promotional receivables outstanding as of July 31, 2008 and 2009, respectively.
+The weighted average remaining term on those same promotional receivables was 10.9 months and 7.8 months as of July 31, 2008 and 2009, respectively.
 While overall these promotional receivables have a much shorter weighted average term than non-promotional receivables, we receive less income on these receivables, resulting in a reduction of the net interest margin on those receivables.